ucla-biostat-257-2020spring/ucla-biostat-257-2020spring.github.io/index.md

 ### Attendance

 I usually require class attendence.
-But given the COVID-19 pandemic, I totally understand if students occasionally cannot attend certain lectures due to technical reasons.
+But given the COVID-19 pandemic, I totally understand if students cannot attend certain lectures due to technical reasons.
 Please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.

 ### Homework